 The Web server is enabled when the device is delivered.
 The Web server can be disabled if necessary (e.g. after commissioning) via the Web server functionality parameter.

 The device and status information can be hidden on the login page.
 This prevents unauthorized access to the information.

-For detailed information on device parameters, see: The "Description of Device Parameters" document → 🖺 226.
+For detailed information, see the "Description of Device Parameters" document pertaining to the device $\rightarrow \triangleq 225$

 3 Product description